 CORONAVIRUS (COVID-19) RESPONSE

-In an effort to protect the health of our clients and staff, we are in the process of moving all counseling sessions online (video).
+We're providing online (video) and phone counseling sessions at this time.
 If you’d like to meet remotely, just let us know by calling the office at 678-765-9291 before your next session.

 Video sessions are an effective method to begin or continue serving you in your time of need.
 We have a simple, easy to use video platform that requires little to no technical skills.